attack-monkey/Lean-Functional-Typescript/README.md

 ```

+When the unwrap macro is called, the handler represents the 'unwrapped context' where the value can be accessed.
-Calling a mutation OR unwrap macro while an existing mutation OR unwrap macro is playing will cause the new macro to
+While in the unwrapped context, calling a mutation OR unwrap macro will cause the new macro to
-queue in the process-queue until the current macro (and subsequent queued macros) have played out.
+queue in the process-queue until the unwrapped context (and subsequent queued macros) have played out.
+This ensures that the value in the unwrapped context does not mutate, and therefore everything remains pure.

 Pure Functions
 ==============